 "The U.S. Food and Drug Administration today expanded the approved use of Stivarga (regorafenib) to treat patients with advanced gastrointestinal stromal tumors (GIST) that cannot be surgically removed and no longer respond to other FDA-approved t"...

 Medical Editor: John P. Cunha, DO, FACOEP

-Intron A (Interferon alfa-2b) is used to treat hairy cell leukemia, malignant melanoma, follicular lymphoma, Kaposi's sarcoma caused by AIDS, certain types of genital warts, and chronic hepatitis B or C. Intron A is often used in combination with another drug called ribavirin (Rebetol).
-It is made from human proteins.
-Common side effects include injection site reactions (pain/swelling/redness), diarrhea, upset stomach, loss of appetite, back pain, dizziness, dry mouth, taste changes, nausea, or vomiting.
-Flu-like symptoms such as headache, tiredness, fever, chills, and muscle aches may occur, especially when you first start this medication.
-These symptoms usually last about 1 day after the injection and improve or go away after a few weeks of continued use.
+Intron A (Interferon alfa-2b) is an alpha interferon made from human proteins used to treat hairy cell leukemia, malignant melanoma, follicular lymphoma, Kaposi's sarcoma caused by AIDS, certain types of genital warts, and chronic hepatitis B or C. Intron A is often used in combination with another drug called ribavirin (Rebetol).
+Common side effects of Intron A include injection site reactions (pain, swelling, redness, burning, bleeding, itching, or skin changes), diarrhea, upset stomach, loss of appetite, back pain, dizziness, spinning sensation, dry mouth, dry cough, sore throat, taste changes, nausea, vomiting, hair loss, tiredness, or itching or skin rash.
+Flu-like symptoms such as headache, tiredness, fever, chills, and muscle aches and pains may occur, especially when you first start Intron A. These side effects usually last about 1 day after the Intron A injection and improve or go away after a few weeks of continued use.